Introduction

 loc also takes 2 parameters - [rows, columns]

-2. Filtering rows with labels/attributes or indexes - These labels can be of various types, including integers (which might look like positions but are actually treated as labels), strings, or other objects. .loc does not use integer positions in the same way that .iloc does.
+- Filtering rows with labels/attributes or indexes - These labels can be of various types, including integers (which might look like positions but are actually treated as labels), strings, or other objects.

 df_customers.loc[:, 'rating'] # all rows, only the rating column